 - Avoid losing all your savings and investments! - Your home is now a bigger target than ever-learn ways to protect it! - Avoid leaving a spouse financially devastated! - Does your will leave everything to your spouse?
-It might be a HUGE MISTAKE! - How could changing Medicaid rules and Expanded Medicaid affect you? - Do you know how a spouse can receive up to \$3,090 per month of the income of their spouse in a nursing home and have their care paid for even while owning substantial assets? - Do you understand Gifting Rules, Look-Back Periods, how Medicaid treats common "tax loopholes" and ignores prenuptial agreements?
-Find out! - Could an Irrevocable Trust become your worst enemy?

-Learn the pitfalls and traps!

-- Do you know why it may be a bad idea to put kids' names on your accounts?

-- Do you know how preserving assets can better assure a patient's quality of care and quality of life?

-- Is a loved one already in a nursing home or receiving care?
+It might be a HUGE MISTAKE! - How could changing Medicaid rules and Expanded Medicaid affect you?

+Do you know how a spouse can receive up to \$3,090 per - month of the income of their spouse in a nursing home and have their care paid for even while owning substantial assets?
+Do you understand Gifting Rules, Look-Back Periods, how - Medicaid treats common "tax loopholes" and ignores prenuptial agreements?
+Find out!
+Could an Irrevocable Trust become your worst enemy? - Learn the pitfalls and traps!
+Do you know why it may be a bad idea to put kids' names on - your accounts?
+Do you know how preserving assets can better assure a patient's quality of care and quality of life? - Is a loved one already in a nursing home or receiving care?
 Find out why it may not be too late to save their estate!

-Seating is limited, so call TODAY to register c will be led by Danny Nation, media engineer of FBC Pineville and

-WHERE: 192 Pinegrove Dr, Pineville LA 71360

-Clinic will be led by Danny Nation, media engineer of FBC Pineville and former media production strategist for the Louisiana Baptist Convention.

-To register, call 318.473.9999

-Nugent Music & Audio

-Presents

-Mixing Church Audio Clinic

-Mix like the Pros

-WHEN: Saturday, July 13.
+Nugent Music & Audio Presents Mixing Church Audio Clinic Mix like the Pros WHAT: Learn to mix on digital or analog WHEN: Saturday, July 13.
 Session begins at 10 a.m.
 Registration at 9:30.
 Session ends at 3 p.m.
+Lunch provided.